TULiberalArts/Latin-American-Studies/pages/undergradaute.md

 Learn More about the [BA in Latin American Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/latin-american-studies/ba-latin-american-studies/#requirementstext)

 ##  Minor in Latin American Studies
 Students interested in enhancing their degree program may declare a Minor in Latin American Studies.
 The Minor is of particular value to students who wish to engage in international or domestic work—in trade, business, healthcare, academics, education, government, law or legal and technical work—concerning Latin America and U.S. Latinos.
 The requirements are six courses in subjects with a Latin American emphasis.
 Students must also demonstrate a reading knowledge and speaking facility of Spanish or Portuguese.

 Learn More about the [Minor in Latin American Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/latin-american-studies/minor-latin-american-studies/)

-Students majoring or minoring in Latin American Studies:

-- Study the culture, geography, history, politics, and society of Latin America and the Caribbean.
-- Gain an understanding of the background of the Latino population in the United States.
-- Understand economic development and underdevelopment from a comparative perspective.
-- Gain insight into interdisciplinary work in the social sciences from a variety of methodological perspectives.
-- Improve their writing and critical thinking skills.
-- Combine in-depth training in Spanish and/or Portuguese with the lived experience of speakers of these languages.

 ## Certificates
 Latin American Studies also offers three interdisciplinary certificates in tandem with other departments: